Team Love Records

-Team Love is an independent record label based in New Paltz, New York, founded by Conor Oberst and Nate Krenkel in 2003.
-It has released albums by several other recording artists.
+Team Love is an independent record label based in New Paltz, New York, and Portland, Maine.
+The label was founded by Conor Oberst and Nate Krenkel in 2003.
+It has released albums by several recording artists.
 Team Love also released the documentary film by Roy Germano, The Other Side of Immigration.
-A distinguishing marketing tactic of Team Love has been complete albums for download in unprotected mp3 format at no cost on their website in addition to traditional record and CD sales.
-This practice evolved into what is now known as The Team Love Library.
+An early distinguishing marketing tactic of Team Love was the free release of complete albums for download in unprotected mp3 format at no cost on their website in addition to traditional record and CD sales.
+This practice evolved and was eventually dropped as the age of streaming came to dominate the user experience.

+In 2024 Team Love launched a new, "sister-label," Oystertones.
+Oystertones focuses on jazz, classical, experimental and other music including releases by Obelisk Grove, Double Celled Organism, Bill Brovold, pianist Jamie Saft, NAPPS, and Stacey MacLeay.

 History

 Formation

 The label was founded in 2003 in part due to Oberst's frustration at not being able to sign and showcase talent quickly enough through the record label on which his own Bright Eyes albums are released, Saddle Creek Records.
 Saddle Creek was a label his brother helped co-found but was operated and managed by various individuals.
 Team Love, while once distributed through Saddle Creek, is now distributed directly through Alternative Distribution Alliance.